Rubzio/styleguides/clean-abap/CleanABAP.md

 ### Use the right table type

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Tables](#tables) > [This section](#use-the-right-table-type)

+Choosing the right table type can have significant impact on performance.

 - You typically use `HASHED` tables for **large tables** that are **filled in a single step**, **never modified**, and **read often by their key**.